ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for Oracle User's Manual.md

 - BUILD OFFLINE META
   This reads the sender meta and Restart SN files from the ala_meta_files folder in the specified log file path.
 This constructs the necessary meta information for the offline replication.

 - RESET OFFLINE META

-  This resets the meta information configured by BUILD OFFLINE META when it is no longer needed or configuring new meta information.
+  The `RESET OFFLINE META` command is used to reset the offline replication metadata after executing `BUILD OFFLINE META`.
+It can be performed in the following situations:

+  - When an error occurs during offline replication and the metadata needs to be reconfigured.
+  - When offline replication is no longer necessary, and the metadata is no longer required.

+  However, if an error occurs during offline replication due to DDL logs, there is no need to execute `RESET OFFLINE META`.
+In this case, running `RESET OFFLINE META` will cause the DDL logs to be read repeatedly, and the error may recur.

 - START WITH OFFLINE

-This starts replication through the specified offline path.
-Offline replication is a one-time operation, so it terminates right after applying all unsent logs.
-After the completion of offline replication, users can start replication again.
+  Replication is performed using the configured offline path.
+Offline replication is a one-time operation that applies all untransmitted logs and then immediately terminates.
+After offline replication is complete, replication can be started again.

+  If DDL logs are included in the replication gap during offline replication, the operation will be halted.
+In this case, the user must verify whether the DDL statements executed on the Active server were also executed on the server performing offline replication, and then perform offline replication again.

 #### Constraints